eerimoq/nala/README.rst

 functions.
 Nala adds `a few variadic functions`_ by default, given that they are mocked.

+Here is an example of how to generate mocks:

 .. code-block:: bash

    $ cat *.c | gcc -DNALA_GENERATE_MOCKS -x c -E - | nala generate_mocks

+``cat *.c`` should only concatenate test source files, not any other source files in your project.

-Nala requires source code to be expanded by the preprocessor.
+Nala requires test source code to be expanded by the preprocessor.
 You can directly pipe the output of ``gcc -DNALA_GENERATE_MOCKS -x c -E -`` to the command-line utility.

 Mocking object-internal function calls
 --------------------------------------